DavidAnson/markdownlint/CONTRIBUTING.md

 Lint before sending a pull request by running `npm run lint`.
 There should be no issues.

-Run a full continuous integration pass before sending a pull request via `npm run ci`.
+Run a full continuous integration pass before sending a pull request via `npm run gh-ci`.
 Code coverage should remain at 100%.

 Pull requests should contain a single commit.